rl1987/trunnel/doc/trunnel.md

 permitted, however.

-In newly constructed structures, as before, integers are initialized to 0 and structures are initialized to NUL.
+In newly constructed structures, as before, integers are initialized to 0 and structures are initialized to `NUL`.
 Character arrays are initialized to be filled with 0-valued bytes.

 ### Structure members: variable-length arrays